helidon-io/helidon/docs/modules/webserver/webserver.md

 `identity` representation is preferred over a runtime encoder matched only by the wildcard.
 For equal-quality concrete codings, Helidon follows the client `Accept-Encoding` header order.
-If the header order does not decide the result, Helidon prefers sidecars over runtime encoders and then uses the configured `pre-compressed-encodings` order for sidecars; the default order prefers `br` before `gzip`.
+If the header order does not decide the result, Helidon prefers sidecars over runtime encoders and then uses alphabetical order of normalized content-coding names as a deterministic tie-break for sidecars.
 Explicit `identity` follows the same client-order rule for equal-quality ties.
 For equal quality, implicit `identity` follows acceptable concrete sidecar and runtime candidates but precedes wildcard-derived runtime candidates.
 If no acceptable sidecar or runtime encoder exists and the client rejects `identity`, Helidon responds with `406 Not Acceptable`.
 Dynamically